 The Lighthouse Reef

 Experienced scuba divers get to explore the Great Blue Hole better than novices, free divers, and snorkelers.
-They get to explore the geological formations and admire the marine life in the Great Blue Hole.
-However, you also never fall short of panoramic views to wow you, no matter your ability.
+They explore the geological formations and admire the marine life in the Great Blue Hole.
+However, you never fall short of panoramic views to wow you, regardless of your ability.
 You don’t have to get yourself wet to marvel at this natural wonder of the world.

 The Belize Blue Hole is located on the Lighthouse Reef in the Caribbean Sea.
-Its entire circumference is covered by colorful coral reefs.
+Colorful coral reefs cover its entire circumference.
 The limestone-covered ridges provide ideal conditions that allow coral reefs to thrive.

-As stated earlier, the sea level started to rise after the last ice age.
+As stated earlier, the sea level rose after the last ice age.
 It aided in the growth of coral that covered the outer waters and shallow depths inside the lagoon.
 That phenomenon created a unique coral reef appearance that attracted scientists and tourists globally.

 Another reason to visit the Blue Hole is its deep blue waters and pupil-like shape.
 Using a drone camera or flying in a helicopter can allow you to capture the best aerial views of this hole that was once an enormous cavern.
-Skydivers also catch a better view of the blue water and surrounding coral reef walls.
+Skydivers also view the blue water and surrounding coral reef walls better.

 See Related: Best Vacations for a Group of Friends